 Choosing a hardback or softback shade will depend a lot upon what type of shade fits with your lamp base style.
 It may simply be the most cost-effective shade.
 There is really no right or wrong shade style – the shade that is right for your lamp is a shade that fits your lamp’s design.

 If you are interested in UL certified lamps for your home decor and home furnishing collection, we would love to hear from you and see how we are able to help you.
-Please feel free to contact me, Anita, through my email by clicking here or by checking out our contact page by clicking here.

 What is the PVD Stainless Steel Coating Used On Home Decor Products?

-PVD coatings are a thin yet highly durable coating placed on many different kinds of substrates, including stainless steel.
+PVD coatings are thin yet highly durable coating placed on many different kinds of substrates, including stainless steel.
 A vacuum chamber with very high temperatures is used to apply the PVD coating.
 Though this finish is used a lot in the tech, medical and aerospace industries, it is also used for home decor and home furniture products.

 You can read our blog on What is the PVD Stainless Steel Coating Used On Home Decor Products? by clicking here.